michaelcabus/portfoliosite/_pages/design.md

 I've worked in design, writing, and technology my entire career.
 Currently, in addition to my full-time job, I provide technology and design consulting for non-profits.
 I designed a new web site for Little Elm Public Library recently, and am currently a technical consultant for Barbershop Books, a non-profit that connects young people to books.

+I have a slide deck of recent work.
+Please <a href="../assets/img/designworkPresentation.pdf">check it out</a>!

 ## E-Commerce

 I’ve developed information architecture; content strategy; and mobile designs for e-commerce brands, focused on hardware, pet supplies and organic food.